ivanalejandro0/silverbullet-history/README.md

 Check out the SilverBullet docs on how to install it.
 Note that it changes on v2.

+## Usage

+The plug provides the following commands:

+- {[History: view file history]}: opens the versions sidebar and shows the latest version of the current page
+- {[History: close]}: closes the versions sidebar and goes to the page we are looking the history of
+- {[History: toggle open/close]}: opens the history if closed, closes the history if open

+You may want to set [Shortcuts](https://silverbullet.md/Shortcuts) for them.

 ## Add action button

 You can add an action button to show a page history like so: